 running VulnIQ on a single server and willing to grant us access to the server:

-We will connect to your server and do the installation and upgrades for you for free.
+We will connect to your server and do the installation for you for free.

 Unfortunately we cannot provide this service for customers running more complex setups that require specialized knowledge of third party systems.
 For example if your environment requires special knowledge of AWS, Kubernetes etc, then we cannot offer you this free service.

 The following list contains the tested and known to work software versions.

 - Java: Java 11 (OpenJDK version "11.0.2" 2019-01-15 or later)